Introduction

 Get ready to enter the world of Jacks, Queens, and Kings, and discover why they are more than pretty faces at the poker table.

 In a deck of cards, face cards or coat cards refer to cards with illustrations of people's faces rather than numerical values or symbols.
 In most poker games, face cards hold a higher value than numerical cards, with the King being the highest-ranking face card, followed by the Queen and then the Jack.
 These high-ranking cards can form powerful combinations such as top pairs, three-of-a-kind, full houses, and straights.
-Face cards aim to enhance the game's strategic depth and enrich its aesthetic appeal.
+Face cards enhance the game's strategic depth and enrich its aesthetic appeal.

-History of Face Cards
+History and Evolution of Face Cards

 The first playing cards originated in ancient China between 618 and 907 AD.
 They didn't have face cards like we have today.
 The concept of face cards came later when the deck of cards reached Iran, where the Persians started embellishing images of Kings and Queens on the cards.
 Some of the oldest known decks of cards are kept in the Topkapi Palace in Istanbul, Turkey.